Cathedral of the Immaculate Conception (Hong Kong): Present-day cathedral

 After the conclusion of the war, the cathedral underwent a series of renovations.
-The roof — which was previously made of timber — was replaced with a concrete one in 1952 due to damage from termites.
+The roof – which was previously made of timber – was replaced with a concrete one in 1952 due to damage from termites.
 The reordering of the sanctuary took place in 1969 after the Second Vatican Council, in which the main altar was moved to the cathedral's crossing.
 In 1988, air conditioning was installed and the roof underwent reparation.

 Significant leaks in the roof were reported in 1997 and a massive restoration project took place.
 This entailed fixing the roof, repainting the walls and the niche housing the statue of the Immaculate Conception, replacing tiles, enhancing the lighting and sound system and installing new stained glass windows in the Chapel of Our Lord's Passion, which was rededicated to the Chinese Martyrs.
 The renovation was completed on 8 December 2002 and cost a total of US$1.1 million.
 The project's success in preserving the building's heritage resulted in the cathedral being given an honourable mention at the 2003 UNESCO Asia Pacific Heritage Awards for Culture Heritage Conservation and presented with the award on its anniversary in 2003.

-The cathedral holds a Red Mass every other year for the Judiciary, alternating with St. John's Cathedral in hosting the annual opening of the Assizes.
+The cathedral holds a Red Mass every other year for the Judiciary, alternating with the Anglican St. John's Cathedral in hosting the annual opening of the Assizes.